kubernetes/community/sig-architecture/annual-report-2021.md

 **What areas and/or subprojects does the group need the most help with?**

 - Setting up a mentoring program to increase the number of folks who can work across SIGs.
+- Increasing the number of API reviewers and PRR approvers.

 **What's the average open days of a PR and Issue in your group? / what metrics does your group care about and/or measure?**